 HAProxy defines five main sections in its configuration.

-global defines options that process-wide and often OS-specific.
+Defines options that process-wide and often OS-specific.

-defaults sets default parameters for all other sections following its declaration.
+Sets default parameters for all other sections following its declaration.

-frontend describes a set of listening sockets accepting client connections.
+Describes a set of listening sockets accepting client connections.

-backend describes a set of servers to which the proxy will connect to forward incoming connections.
+Describes a set of servers to which the proxy will connect to forward incoming connections.

-listen defines a complete proxy with its frontend and backend parts combined in one section.
+Defines a complete proxy with its frontend and backend parts combined in one section.
 It is generally useful for TCP-only traffic.

-In the pfSense package, tabs exist to define “frontends” and “servers” but the resulting configuration is actually made up completely of listen sections.
+In the pfSense software package, tabs exist to define “frontends” and “servers” but the resulting configuration is actually made up completely of listen sections.
 This is okay for the most part, but it does prevent advanced usages that need to refer to several backends and the like.

 In HAProxy, a single server directive can be made with a blank port and it will listen on all the ports of the frontend that it is assigned to.
-The package’s GUI implies that this will be the case by leaving the port blank.
+The package GUI implies that this will be the case by leaving the port blank.